Laura Powell - Medicine & Healthcare in Tanzania

 The next day we had our induction with Amen – a member of the Projects Abroad staff.
 He took me to the hospital on the dalaj dalaj – another completely different mode of transport!

 For the first five weeks I volunteered in the hospital.
 I wanted to experience medicine in a different culture and most of all help in a country where they really need and appreciate your help.
 I was given a schedule of rotations in every department, although the doctors were more than happy for you to switch between departments if there was something in particular you wanted to see, which allowed me to see so much more than I expected.

-I spent a lot of time in the Outpatients Department, where I observed and assisted with changing dressings, minor operations such as cist removals and circumcisions and patients who had been involved in emergencies such as traffic accidents.
+I spent a lot of time in the Outpatients Department, where I observed and assisted with changing dressings and minor operations.
 I also observed major surgeries including a hernia removal and thyroidectomy in theatre, X-rays and ultrasounds in radiography and births in the labour department.
 I learnt so much more than I ever anticipated in the hospital, both medically and otherwise.

 My Care Project

 Although I thoroughly enjoyed volunteering in the hospital I felt as though the experience was benefitting me far more than the people there, so I decided to volunteer at Sinza Special Needs School as well.

 I felt I was a bigger help at the school as it was far easier to build a relationship with those at the school compared to the hospital because I worked with the same people every day.
 My days were normally spent helping to teach the students Maths, English and Swahili, and then playing with them during break-time.

 The students really enjoyed having new people to play with and talk to so another volunteer and I decided to organise an activity day with the Projects Abroad staff.
 All of the volunteers came to the school and participated in volleyball and football matches, and played with bubbles and Lego which various volunteers had brought with them.
 We also played musical statues and danced with the children.